Your customers are more than just names in your database - they are human and expect you to treat them more than some

 Segmentation is the next step on the ladder, which leads to personalization.
 It helps you shift from - telling your whole email list, Hey!
 We launched a new product 🎉to tell those interested and need to hear about the launch.

-You can segment your email list and send more personalized and relevant email campaigns using the collected data.
+Using the collected data, you can segment your email list and send more personalized and relevant email campaigns.

 Step 3: Creating the personalized emails

 It's time to make personalized emails.
 So, what are you going to personalize?

-With the right data and tools, you can develop email personalization strategies to generate higher ROI and maintain long-lasting relationships with your customers.
+With the right data and tools, you can develop email personalization strategies to generate higher ROI and maintain long-lasting customer relationships.